Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-10/08-pseudos/02-page.md

 ### “Why would I use a pseudo-element?”

 In the example below, try changing the font size.
-Becase we used pseudo-selectors instead of more direct selectors, content like the first line remains styled as set.
+Because we used pseudo-selectors instead of more direct selectors, content like the first line remains styled as set.
 The first line remains the first line, despite how many words there are in it.

 <div class="codepen-embed">
   <p data-height="600" data-theme-id="30567" data-slug-hash="abZpXYo" data-default-tab="css,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="OZMdWz" class="codepen"></p>